Fact-checked

 • Effective in the fight against excess weight.

-• Neutralizes the effect of alcohol and fatty foods on the body.
+• Neutralizes the effects of alcohol and fatty foods on the body.

 • Helps prevent alcohol intoxication.

-• It is used for heaviness in the stomach and diarrhea.
+• Used for heaviness in the stomach and diarrhea.

-The method of application of the drug depends on its form of release.
-Coal is available in the form of tablets and powder.
+The method of using the drug depends on its form of release.
+Coal is available in tablets and powder.
 The dosage is calculated individually for each patient according to the formula 1 tablet per 10 kg of the patient's body weight.

-Due to the natural composition and pronounced adsorbing properties, activated carbon has the following indications for use:
+Due to its natural composition and pronounced adsorbing properties, activated carbon has the following indications for use:

 • Acute food poisoning.